Miragon/retail-ddd-example/services/shop/shop-e2e/README.md

-Automatic testing for the shop.
+# Shop E2E Tests

 ## Installation
-- To run cypress copy the files ``env.local`` into the cypress folder.
+- To run cypress copy the file ``env.local`` into the shop-e2e folder.
-The file exists in Onepassword Documents: Fullstack-Example-Configs
+The file you'll find in Onepassword's: Fullstack-Example-Configs

 - Run yarn install in the folder ``/shop-e2e`` to install all dependencies.